tornikegomareli/NGBCurrencyNET/README.md

 To get you started quickly, let's take a look at a few ways to get simple Hello World project working.

 Our Hello World project has just one source file, `Program.cs` file, and it looks like this:

+Main client is NBGCurrencyClient, which is thread-safe singleton.
+All required method you can find in this class.
+Of course all of the methods are async and you need to call them with await.

+GetCurrencyAsync -> float
+GetCurrencyChangeAsync -> float
+GetCurrencyDescriptionAsync -> string
+GetCurrencyRateAsync -> int
+GetCurrentDateAsync  -> DateTime

 ```c#
 using System;
 using NBGCurrency.Client;